ermanergoz/SnakeGame/README.md

 # SnakeGame

-This is a simple snake game written in C programming language. \n 2015.
+This is a simple snake game written in C programming language.

+November 2015.